 As discussed above under "Readiness for Field", concerns about a student's readiness may occur at any point in the field placement process, including during pre-placement interviews.
-Students who have two unsuccessful pre-placement interviews as a result of either (1) the student rejecting the placement(s) or (2) agency feedback demonstrates strong concern in an area(s) related to social work standards and/or any of the areas discussed above, will be referred to the MSW Program Director or Academic Review Committee depending on the specific circumstances.
+Students who have two unsuccessful pre-placement interviews as a result of either (1) the student rejecting the placement(s) or (2) agency feedback demonstrates strong concern in an area(s) related to social work standards and/or any of the areas discussed above, will be referred to the MSW Program Director or MSW Program Committee for consideration of an ARC referral depending on the circumstance.
 No further action related to the field placement process will occur after this referral.